Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

 Aortic dissection is relatively uncommon.
 It usually occurs in men in their 60s and 70s.
 Symptoms of aortic dissection may mimic those of other diseases, often leading to delays in diagnosis.
 However, when an aortic dissection is detected early and treated promptly, the chance of survival greatly improves.

-An aortic aneurysm occurs when a weak spot in the wall of the aorta begins to bulge, as shown in the image on the left.
-An aneurysm can occur anywhere in the aorta.
-Having an aortic aneurysm increases the risk of a tear in the aortic lining (aortic dissection), as shown in the image on the right.
+A thoracic aortic aneurysm occurs when a weak spot in the wall of the aorta begins to bulge, as shown on the left image.
+Having an aneurysm increases the risk of rupture or a tear in the aorta's lining (dissection), as shown in the image on the right.

 Aortic dissection symptoms may be similar to those of other heart problems, such as a heart attack.
 Typical signs and symptoms include: